Vai Beach, Eastern Crete

 When you leave the northern axis of the island (expressway), the road network is composed of paved roads, certainly, but not always well maintained.
 Winding roads, crossing mountains and villages, crossing pedestrians and ... goats.
 So, be very careful!

-Here, we are not in Switzerland!
+This isn't Switzerland!
 Here, we have the highest number of road accidents in the EU.
-The continuous white line, separating the lanes, is not respected when overtaking, the indicators are random, and the hard shoulder is used to turn around and let yourself be overtaken by another car which announces its intention by urgent headlights calls.
-So drive in that hard shoulder to let yourself be passed.
-It is allowed (tolerated?) but be careful in case another car is parked there.
-The old Cretan peasants, otherwise friendly and welcoming, but with their old Toyota farm pick-up, believe that the road belongs to them, and park at their convenience.
+The continuous white line separating the lanes is not respected when overtaking, the indicators are random, and the hard shoulder is used to pull over and allow yourself to be overtaken by another car that announces its intention by flashing its headlights.

-Often, seatbelts are not worn, some motorcyclists ride without helmets, speed limits are often exceeded, traffic lights are sometimes ignored.
-I would add that, at night, one must be doubly vigilant.
-Fatigue and especially alcohol make the roads dangerous because of the excessive speed of some and, especially, overtaking.
-So, be careful!
+So be careful!
 Finally, if you have an accident, serious or not, you must not leave the scene.
 The same goes for the other vehicle involved.
-Take a picture of its plate, just in case.
-There are drivers who drive without a license and sometimes are not insured!
-Call 112 (emergency service, throughout the EU), and/or 100 of the police, and if you have a rental car, call the rental company immediately.
+Take a photo of its number plate, just in case.
+Some drivers don't even have a licence, and sometimes they're not even insured!
+Call 112 (emergency service, throughout the EU), and/or 100 from the police, and if you have a hire car, call the hire company immediately.

 Have a good trip and a good vacation on this beautiful and welcoming island!